Early returns on season ticket sales show fans eager to return to Ross-Ade

 Purdue has time on its side, as the home opener on Sept.
 4 vs. Oregon State is still over three months away.

-A big reason for early season ticket sales success can be traced to students purchasing a Boarding Pass—which guarantees a ticket to every home football game and will have free access to all home, regular-season men's basketball, women's basketball and volleyball games—has been encouraging.
+A big reason for early season ticket sales success can be traced to students purchasing a Boarding Pass—which guarantees a ticket to every home football game and will have free access to all home, regular-season men's basketball, women's basketball and volleyball games.
 So far, Moreland says the Purdue ticket office has sold 7,000 Boarding Passes.
+That's 1,000 above the pace at the same time of year in 2019.

 “We fully expect to sell out the Boarding Pass, like we have the last few years,” said Moreland.
 “Our students are excited about coming to games, and they've been terrific.”